This page may contain affiliate links. Learn More.

 Sorting candy canes by flavor, color, or size is another great math activity for preschoolers.

-Candy cane science for preschool
+Candy cane science experiments

 Candy cane science is a super fun stem activity as well.
 There are a ton of ways you can use candy canes for experiments.
 First, we’ll start with candy cane stacking.
 Kids can learn fine motor skills with this one and balance and weight distribution as well.
 How high can they stack them?
 Who can stack them the highest?